A Pomeranzian Growth Theory of the Great Divergence: Model

 and if $L_{mt} > 0$, then

 where $p_{at}$ is the price of agricultural goods and $w_t$ is the wage for a unit of labor provided by a household.
 I normalize the price of manufacturing goods to unity.
-From these equations, in the non-Malthusian state where $L_{mt} > 0$,
+From these equations, in the non-Malthusian state, where $L_{mt} > 0$,

-In the Malthusian state, even when households do not demand manufacturing goods because their income level is low, $L_{mt}$ can be positive because of the demand for intermediate inputs in the agricultural sector.
-This possibility is excluded if $\mu \ge {\theta_X}/\pqty{\theta_X + \theta_L}$, which is obtained from $X_t \le A_{mt}\mu L_{at}$ and \eqref{eq:X}.
+In the Malthusian state, even when households do not consume manufacturing goods because their income levels are low, $L_{mt}$ can be positive because of the demand for intermediate inputs in the agricultural sector.
+This possibility is excluded if $\mu \ge {\theta_X}/\pqty{\theta_X + \theta_L}$, obtained from $X_t \le A_{mt}\mu L_{at}$ and \eqref{eq:X}.
 For simplicity of calculation, I hereafter assume